StarCitizenWiki/mediawiki-extensions-EmbedVideo/README.md

 	[[File:Example.mp4|start=2|end=6]]

-Additionally a cover image can be set for video files by specifying a `cover=` key.
+Additionally, a cover image can be set for video files by specifying a `cover=` key.

 	[[File:Example.mp4|start=2|end=6|cover=File:LocalFile.png]]